donald-macritchie/granite_tap/README.md

 - Upon completion of a successful checkout, the user is redirected to an order confirmation.
 - Here, users will be able to review their order.
-- Once orders are completed, it will be assigned an order number to alow users to distinguish one order from the other.
+- Once orders are completed, it will be assigned an order number to allow users to identify one order from the other.
 - Users will also receive a confirmation email that is automaticaly generated using Django mail.

 ---